 How Millennials Should Plan to Help Their Parents Financially

 Watching your parents age can be a scary prospect, especially as they get to the point where they will need more help from you.
 It can be difficult to help your parents out financially if you are struggling with student loans, debt and providing for your own family.
-It is important to make a plan and communicate with your parents so that you can determine what needs to be done, how much you can do, and have the time to find the resources available to help your parents out.
+It is important to make a plan and communicate with your parents so that you can determine what needs to be done, and how you can help.

 Talk to Your Parents About Their Retirement

 The most important step in knowing how to plan to help your parents is to determine how much help they will need.
 Your parents may have planned wisely for retirement and have enough coming in that they should be able to cover their living and travel expenses once they have retired.
 If your parents are frugal and budget well, they should be set for most expenses throughout retirement.
 Some parents may not be in this situation because they were laid off right before retiring or had to take an early retirement, and making ends meet may be more difficult.

 If this is the case, you may need to help them create a plan that will help them be able to live within their means and in a more affordable situation.
 This may mean moving to a lower cost of living area, moving in with family, or finding a way to earn money even after they have retired.